 Stop Pleasing Your Makers

 Who made you?
 Your mother, or maybe father or foster parent or an idol perhaps.
 We were all created by someone, an important figure or institution molded our thoughts, And most of the time, we feel a sense of responsibility that we owe a lot to our makers.

 But the reality is we owe nothing to our makers, not even a cent or dime, let alone our time.
 It sounds a bit selfish, doesn’t it?
 Think of it this way; the rain owes nothing to the clouds, rivers owe nothing to the spring.
 All of us are simply doing what we were supposed to do, and the state of the cycle will continue as it always has.

 There isn’t a single maker we owe anything to because each of our traits is a product of many people that played a huge role in shaping our thoughts.
-We are all but a product of one another, a product of ideas we refined as per our circumstances, flesh and blood sprung from orgasms.
+We are all but a product of one another, a product of ideas we refined as per our circumstances.

 So, love fully, but don’t try to be appealing as it’ll never be enough for anyone and all of us have our own way to go.